 *** PARTICIPANTS MUST SIGN A LIABILITY WAIVER.
 BRING YOUR OWN PEN to sign in at the trailhead.
 You may view the document: https://tinyurl.com/SCSignUpSheet2020

-Please consider becoming a member of the Sierra Club if you are not already.
-Membership isn't necessary to join our outings but it's highly encouraged: http://www.sierraclub.org/texas/austin
+Please consider becoming an official member of the Sierra Club.
+Membership isn't necessary to join the hike but it's highly encouraged: http://www.sierraclub.org/texas/austin

 The Sierra Club appreciates donations to fund its administrative and outreach programs.